axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/testi-mille-ksykin-linjalle-kuulut---quiz-which-stream-should-you-be-in.md

 **8. Kokeen jälkeen... / After a test I...**

-A. vertailen tuloksiani heti kavereiden kanssa. / compare the results with my friends.&nbsp;
+A. vertailen tuloksiani heti kavereiden kanssa. / compare the results with my friends.

 b. heitän kokeen roskikseen.
 Arvosanalla ei ole väliä, sillä tiedän joka tapauksessa, että olen paras. / throw the test in to the bin.
 The grade doesn’t matter, I’m already the best.

 c. tarkistan kokeen perusteellisesti, ja valitan arvosteluvirheistä. / check the test carefully and complain about any grading mistakes.

 d. en ole alunperinkään tehnyt koetta.
-Olen menossa uusintaan. / I didn’t do the test in the first place, so I’m signing up for a retake.&nbsp;
+Olen menossa uusintaan. / I didn’t do the test in the first place, so I’m signing up for a retake.

 **9. Mitä teet Ksyk Ballissa? / What’ll you do in Ksyk Ball?**

 a.
-Ostan OPKH-standilta popparia ja syön sitä koko loppuajan. / I buy popcorn from the OPKH-stand and eat it for the rest of the time.&nbsp;
+Ostan OPKH-standilta popparia ja syön sitä koko loppuajan. / I buy popcorn from the OPKH-stand and eat it for the rest of the time.

 b.
 Odotan, että pääsen seuraaviin bileisiin. / Wait for the next party to come.

 c.
-Laulan karaokea. / Sing karaoke.&nbsp;
+Laulan karaokea. / Sing karaoke.

 d.
 Otan kavereideni kanssa kuvia keskushallissa. / Take pictures with my friends in keskushalli.